+Students who make relevant arm movements while learning can improve their knowledge and retention of math, research has shown.
 Now researchers at Southern Methodist University, Dallas, and the University of Wisconsin-Madison have developed a model using geometry proofs that shows potential for wide adoption — a video game in which students make movements with their arms to learn abstract math concepts.

+Biology isn’t the only reason women eat less as they near ovulation, a time when they are at their peak fertility.
 Three new independent studies found that another part of the equation is a woman’s desire to maintain her body’s attractiveness, says social psychologist and assistant professor Andrea L. Meltzer, Southern Methodist University, Dallas.